sky-uk/osprey/README.md

 ## Installation

-Osprey is currently supported in linux, mac OS and windows and it can be installed as a standalone executable, or it can be run as a container (only linux).
+Osprey is currently supported in linux, macOS and windows and it can be installed as a standalone executable, or it can be run as a container (only linux).
 The docker container is aimed to be used for the server side, while the